 Fried Cheese Curds are probably the best thing that ever happened to cheese.
 Perfectly crunchy and breaded on the outside, with ooey-gooey melty fresh cheese curds on the inside, these babies are ready to hop right into your mouth!

-Fried Cheese Curds - The best thing that ever happened to cheese
+This Cheese Curds Recipe is the best thing that ever happened to cheese!

 Last summer we did an epic roadtrip across the United States.
 One of our stops along the way was in Wisconsin where we visited my friend Melissa from the blog Simply Whisked.
 We went out to eat and she encouraged us to try a Wisconsin speciality – fried cheese curds.